Articles related to nano usb receiver

 Microsoft Wireless Desktop 2000 Review - Peripherals - About.com

-While most mice and keyboards these days are going the way of the nano or pico receiver, Microsoft has stuck with a full-sized USB receiver for the Wireless ...
+The Bad: Not so comfy, full-sized receiver, disappointing battery life ... the way of the nano or pico receiver, Microsoft has stuck with a full-sized USB receiver for ...

 What is Unifying Technology? - Peripherals - About.com